larhauga/cpp_blackjack/README.md

-cpp
+Task from cpp cource at Oslo and Akershus University College
 ===

-Course repository for the course "Effective code with C and C++", LV128A
+Cloned course repository for the course "Effective code with C and C++", LV128A This implementation is in its most basic a implemetation of the game blackjack.
+It is posible to play blackjack against a computer-dealer via terminal io.